-The translator first looks for a blower door test (not an estimate) with units of CFM50.
+The translator first looks for an AirInfiltrationMeasurement with units of CFM50.
 If more than one of the AirInfiltrationMeasurement elements have units in CFM50, the last one to appear in the document is used.
 If there are no measurements in CFM50, it will look for one in ACH50.
 If more than one of the AirInfiltrationMeasurement elements have units in ACH50, the last one to appear in the document is used.

 If the UnitofMeasure element has a value of ACH, then the value is converted to CFM using the building volume calculated by the floor area and floor height.